CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_intro.md

 Much like the `data_sources` section, this section typically does not need to be modified by users and may turn into command-line arguments.
-It provides the name of the conda environment to run notebooks in by default(users can specify different environments for individual notebooks), and also sets logging information:
+It provides the name of the conda environment to run notebooks in by default (users can specify different environments for individual notebooks), and it also sets logging information:

 ![computational configuration section of config.yml](../../images/CUPiD/computation_config.png)